TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 * :meth:`Logger.exception` creates a log message similar to :meth:`Logger.error`.
 The difference is that :meth:`Logger.exception` dumps a stack trace along with it.
-Call this method only from an exception handler.
+Call this method only kutoka an exception handler.

 * :meth:`Logger.log` takes a log level as an explicit argument.
 This is a little more verbose for logging messages than using the log level convenience